pupil-labs/pupil-docs/developer-docs/fixation-detector.md

 #### Data access
 All fixation detectors augment the `events` object which is passed to each plugin's `update(frame,events)` method (see the [Plugin Guide](#hacking-plugin)).
 They add a list of fixation dictionaries under the key `'fixations'`.
 The exact format of these fixations is described [below](#fixation-format).

 In Player, all fixations are known _a priori_ and can be referenced in all their related frames.
 In case of a long fixation, the detector will try to generate a single representation instead of multiple ones.
 In contrast, the detector in Capture will look for the shortest fixation that complies with the parameters above and add it once to `events` if it is found.
 The plugin will look for a new fixation afterwards.
 This means that a long fixation might be split into multiple fixation events.
-These difference in behaviour is due to the different data availabilities in Capture and Player.
+These difference in behavior is due to the different data availabilities in Capture and Player.

 #### Visualisation
 Use the _Vis Fixation_ Player plugin to visualise fixations.
 It will show a red dot during saccades and a green circle during fixations.